 - Historic artifacts such as glass bottles and fragments, cans, nails, ceramic and pottery fragments, and other metal objects; - Historic structural or building foundations, walkways, cisterns, pipes, privies, and other structural elements; - Prehistoric flaked-stone artifacts and debitage (waste material), consisting of obsidian, basalt, and or cryptocrystalline silicates; - Ground stone artifacts, including mortars, pestles, and grinding slabs; - Dark, greasy soil that may be associated with charcoal, ash, bone, shell, flaked stone, ground stone, and fire affected rocks.

-Therefore, mitigation is required and listed under mitigation measures.
-Adherence to the mitigations would reduce potential impacts to levels that are less than significant.
+As a result, mitigation measures shown below would reduce potential impacts to levels that are less than significant.